-- Application of Detail: The use of curbing should be kept to a minimum and typically only employed along public roadways.
-Curbs will be utilized anywhere concrete pavers are used. - Integration of Curb: When employed, curbs are rollover in profile.
-The curb paving color and texture for Entrada will be determined based on field samples and one sample will be selected as the color standard against which the use of color throughout the project will be compared for consistency.
-Refer to approved Master Paving Plan for locations.
-Texturing of the curb must finish with a crafted detail at the curb edge.
-Slurring or distorting the stamped imprints, if utilized, at the beginning of the curb rake is prohibited. - Back of Curb: If exposed, the vertical backside of the curb must be finished. - All curb will conform to approved paving samples or as approved by the Town to accommodate future design revisions.
+- Application of Detail: The use of curbing shall be kept to a minimum, and shall typically be only employed along public roadways.
+Curbs shall be utilized anywhere that concrete pavers are used. - Integration of Curb: Where used, curbs shall be rollover in profile.
+The curb paving color and texture for Entrada shall be determined based on field samples and one sample shall be selected as the color standard against which the use of color throughout the project shall be compared for consistency.
+Refer to approved Master Paving Plan for locations. - Texturing of the curb shall finish with a crafted detail at the curb edge.
+Slurring or distorting the stamped imprints, if utilized, at the beginning of the curb rake shall be expressly prohibited. - Back of Curb: If exposed, the vertical backside of the curb shall be finished. - All curbing shall conform to approved paving samples or as approved by the Town to accommodate future design revisions.